fltech-imbal/imbal/Dr. Chan Research Work Notes/Notes - 11-25.md

 - Rename functions to reflect singular sample vs across dataset $\checkmark$
 - Note: dataset documentation examples don't have the correct/incorrect/override
 	- BUT include all three scenarios for all per-sample explanation documentation

+## Tasks:
+- `SHAP` figure out and finalize wrapper for image classification
+- Documentation
+	- Image classification SHAP documentation needs to be completely done
+	- Code and plot examples for tabular regression
+- Remove LIME `pyplot` code for tabular data
+- LIME add title to HTML plots by modifying HTML object
+- For dataset plots, use same label for all 3 plots (so you can compare the methods) (probably region 2/3)
+- Add paragraph to SHAP page explaining that in addition to sample explanations, SHAP can do "dataset explanations"
+- Read paper section $2.3$
+-